DFO-AZOMP/Reporting/analysis/satelliteSeaIceConcentration/README.md

-Data is from the US National Snow and Ice Data Center.
+Data is from the Sea Ice Index product (Version 3) from the US National Snow and Ice Data Center.
 Link for more info: https://nsidc.org/data/g02135/versions/3

 Citation: